-Students need to rely on several sources of money (ATM/debit card, credit card, cash) to cover expenses while abroad.
-This will ensure that if one of your means for accessing money fails, you will not be stranded without money.
-Also, the amount of money you can access through any one source may at times be subject to limitations, so you will want to have a second source should you need a large amount of money immediately (e.g., rent).
+Students need to rely on several sources of money (e.g., ATM/debit card, credit card, cash) to cover expenses while abroad.
+This will ensure that if one of your means for accessing money fails, you will not be stranded.
+Also, the amount of money you can access through any one source may at times be subject to limitations, so you will want to have a second source should you need a large amount of money immediately (e.g., for rent).

-Transferring money is also growing in popularity and one resource for comparing the different ways to transfer money can be found on the Consumer Affairs website.
+International money transfer services are also growing in popularity.
+One resource for comparing the different ways to transfer money can be found on the Consumer Affairs website.

-Converting dollars is possible at banks, exchange houses, and/or hotels.
-Be sure to have newer bills in excellent condition.
-Traveler’s checks can be inconvenient, since many establishments do not accept them, fees are assessed for converting them, and you are often limited to cashing them during banking hours only.
-Depending on your location, you may be able to open a local bank account.
-Meanwhile, you may wish to exchange some money (~$200) prior to your departure from the U.S. so that you don’t have to concern yourself with these matters immediately upon arrival.
-You will receive further information on accessing money specific to your host country in your country-specific handbook.
+Converting U.S. dollars is possible at many banks, exchange houses, and/or hotels.
+To do this, be sure to have newer bills in excellent condition.
+Traveler’s checks can be inconvenient and are therefore not recommended, since many establishments do not accept them, fees are assessed for converting them, and you are often limited to cashing them during banking hours.
+Depending on your location, you may be able to open a local bank account, but be sure to close it before you leave your host country so that you do not incur any long-term fees.
+To begin with, you may wish to exchange some money (a recommended amount is approximately USD $200) prior to your departure from the U.S. so that you don’t have to concern yourself with these matters immediately upon arrival.
+You will find further information on accessing money specific to your host country in your country-specific handbook.